Lisbon’s Tram 28E

 Our tip: While you’re there, check out the beautiful cemetery, Cemiterio dos Prazeres, which is right by the final stop.
 We’ve got more insider tips for Lisbon, so be sure to check them out.

-Avoid the final stop Martim Moniz
+Avoid the Final Stop Martim Moniz

 Queue of line 28E at the terminal station